U.S.A. William D. Ford Federal Direct Loan Program

 Citizens of the United States studying in degree programs at the University of Toronto can apply for financial assistance from the USA Federal Direct Loan Program.
 The U.S. Department of Education is your lender; your loan is administered by a federal loan servicer who acts on behalf of the U.S. Department of Education.

-The U.S. Department of Education does not provide funding to students enrolled in Doctor of Medicine, Bachelor of Nursing, certificate, diploma, non-degree, Exchange programs, Study Abroad programs, co-op work terms, internships, practicums, School of Continuing Studies and programs of instruction offered by telecommunications as a method of delivery.
+The U.S. Department of Education does not provide funding to students enrolled in the Toronto School of Theology, Doctor of Medicine, Bachelor of Nursing, certificate, diploma, non-degree, Exchange programs, Study Abroad programs, co-op work terms, internships, practicums, School of Continuing Studies and programs of instruction offered by telecommunications as a method of delivery.
 Research in the United States by doctorate students is at the discretion of Enrolment Services in accordance with U.S. regulations.

 How Much Can I Borrow?